ADVERTISEMENT

 Emphasizing its connection to nature, Pickathon augments the summer beauty of the wooded Pendarvis Farm with site-specific art and magical lighting to create roughly a dozen themed neighborhoods.
 Some four dozen acts perform over the course of four days, with DJs spinning vinyl in between to sustain the musical momentum.

-Prior Pickathons have featured Sturgill Simpson, Billy Strings, Margo Price, Black Pumas, Phil Lesh, and Nathaniel Rateliff.
-The 2023 lineup includes soul and R&B icon Lee Fields, Zambian psych rockers W.I.T.C.H., indie-glam trio Dehd, and roots duo Watchhouse.
+Prior Pickathons have featured folk, rock, and roots talents such as Sturgill Simpson, Billy Strings, Margo Price, Black Pumas, Nathaniel Rateliff, and the late Phil Lesh.
 Festival passes include free walk-in camping, but daily passes are sold as well, with conventional accommodations available in nearby Clackamas and Southeast Portland. —D.R.

 Cathedral Park Jazz Festival, Portland